-- Be sure ALL vendor paperwork has been completed and submitted. - Effective July 15, 2011, invoices that are received by Xerox more than 90 days after the service was provided, will not be processed for payment.
+- Be sure ALL vendor paperwork has been completed and submitted. - Effective July 15, 2011, invoices that are received by CONDUENT

+Conduent (formerly Xerox) more than 90 calendar days after the service was provided, will not be processed for payment.
 According to Medicaid timely-filing requirements, we cannot process any request for payment that has not been submitted within 90 days from the date the vendor performed the service.
-This means that all invoices must be submitted to Xerox no later than Midnight on the 90th day after services have taken place.
-Any invoices that are submitted after this time limit will not be paid by Xerox and will be returned to you.
-Also, if you need to make corrections to your invoice, you must complete them within this timeframe (90 days from the date the service was performed). - Follow the CURRENT Vendor Payment Schedule.
+This means that all invoices with a Payment Request Form (PRF), must be submitted to CONDUENT Conduent no later than Midnight on the 90th day after services have taken place.
+Any invoices with a PRF that are submitted after this time limit will not be paid by CONDUENT Conduent and will be returned to you.
+Also, if you need to make corrections to your invoice and/or PRF, you must complete them within this timeframe (90 days from the date the service was performed). - Follow the CURRENT Vendor Payment Schedule.

 Keep a copy of the Vendor Payment Schedule in front of you.
-If you submit your invoice after the deadline on Saturday, your vendor payment may be delayed.
+If you submit your invoice and PRF after the deadline on Saturday, your vendor payment may be delayed.